-In the lead up to the hottest and driest time of the year, STIHL Dealer and Captain of the Mount Taylor Fire Brigade, Geoff Crane, provides a guide on how to best prepare and safeguard your home against bushfires.
+As we head towards the hottest and driest time of the year, Geoff Crane, Captain of the Mount Taylor Fire Brigade and also a STIHL Dealer, provides a guide on how to best prepare and safeguard your home against bushfires.

 Tip 3.
 Target fine fuels

 Fine fuels are materials that are less than 6mm in diameter and include fallen bark, leaf litter, grass and shrubs.
 They predominantly impact fires by providing more for the fire to burn and influencing the rate of spread.
 A STIHL blower/vac is ideal for cleaning up fallen bark, leaf litter and leaves, managing potential fire hazards.

 Don’t forget to clear fine fuels such as leaves and twigs from gutters as well.
 Cleaning drains, gutters and downpipes of debris before the hotter and drier weather kicks in will help to protect your home and surrounding properties in case of a bushfire.
 Tip: In the case of an emergency, having clear gutters will mean that they can be filled with water, providing an extra barrier against fires.
 Use a tennis ball to plug drainpipes then use your garden hose to fill them up.
 Remember to attach some string to tennis balls so that you can easily remove them when fire risks have subsided.